Currently the Organ Media Foundation is supporting the following projects

 The Organ Experience is our third audio stream.
 It plays almost all of the music from the Organlive library, but grouped into 30 minute to 2-hour playlists of similarly themed music.
 To tune in to this free broadcast, visit OrganExperience.com.

 While out producing audio content, we often take along a video camera or two to document the occasion.
 Those videos often end up on YouTube as short segments.
+In 2018 this turned into an organ crawl series.
+Brent Johnson talks with resident organists about their instruments, listens to all of the stops individually, and then takes cameras inside the organ to see how they're laid out and how they work.
+As of 2023, over 100 organs have been documented on this channel.
 View our YouTube channel at www.youtube.com/user/OrganMediaFoundation to view all of our uploaded videos.

 At The Organ is a podcast about the classical organ, its music, and the people behind it.
 With a focus on education about organ music, composers, the history of the music and the instrument, and includes interviews with organists and organbuilders.
 The podcast is available in iTunes, Google Play, Stitcher, and all episodes are available at www.attheorgan.com.